mikaem/docker-fenics-recipes/README.md

 # docker-fenics-recipes
-Conda recipes for building Fenics using Docker images as base
+Conda recipes for building Fenics using Docker images as base.

 Description
 ----------